isomerpages/sp-5gacademy/resources/events/_posts/2021-10-17-post-shaping-cities-using-urban-digital-twin-lessbrgreater-30-nov-2021-1100-am.md

 Different personas such as city planners, architects, engineers, developers, building owners, researchers, property owners, facility managers, can make use of Urban Digital Twin to support a wide variety of use cases.

-Join our webinar as our panel of industry leaders will share:
+Join our webinar as our panel of industry leaders will share: <br>
-•	Benefits of adopting Urban Digital Twin in city life cycle management
+•	Benefits of adopting Urban Digital Twin in city life cycle management <br>
-•	What is urban data and how to manage it
+•	What is urban data and how to manage it <br>
-•	Domain specific use cases in urban mobility, in campus and building Digital Twin
+•	Domain specific use cases in urban mobility, in campus and building Digital Twin <br>
 •	What is Urban Digital Twin technology and how does it work

 # Details